Restoring Success: It's All About Perspective

 Angry at the sound of laughter in the hall because of the lack of productivity.

-Frustrated when the calls are pouring in because your too busy and don’t have enough resources.
+Frustrated when the calls are pouring in because you're too busy and don’t have enough resources.

 Annoyed by the new technician who does not have enough experience or training to be productive yet.